OyaCanli/NewsReader/README.md

 Raw Http request -> Retrofit
 Content provider -> Room
 FirebaseJobScheduler, IntentService -> WorkManager
 Loader, Asynctask -> Coroutines and Flows
+View -> Compose
 Besides many other deprecated libraries, APIs, methods..
 Furthermore, I was a beginner when I had created this project.
-And althouth I'm still proud to create such a sophisticated app as a beginner, code quality and architecture was miserable, and there was no tests, so I try to give a better shape to this project, as much as time permits.
+And although I'm still proud to create such a sophisticated app as a beginner, code quality and architecture was miserable, and there was no tests, so I try to give a better shape to this project, as much as time permits.
 Original project is in the legacy branch (end of update)

 ##### The app contains: